lfv89/vagrant-phonegap/README.md

 0. Plug the device
 1. VirtualBox -> phonegap-box -> Settings -> Ports -> USB -> Add Filter -> (Select your android device)
-2. (On your device) Settings -> Developer Options -> USB Debugging
+2. (your device) Settings -> Developer Options -> USB Debugging (remark if it alreday marked)
-3. (On your device) A prompt to allow the virtual machine will appear.
+3. (your device) A prompt to allow the virtual machine will appear.
 Click ok.
-4. Plug and unplug the usb device.
+4. Plug and unplug the USB device.

-5. On the vagrant terminal, run `adb devices`.
+5. (vagrant) run `adb devices`.
 You now should see your device on the list.

 In order to resolve the `?????? no permissions` problem: